Need to know

 Our favourite rooms

 Canine companions can stay in the three larger ground-floor rooms (10, 11 and 12) for £10 a night, with dog beds, bowls and treats provided.
+Just let the hotel know when booking.
+See more pet-friendly hotels in Cotswolds.

 Welcome.
 Baby cots (free), or a limited number of fold-out Z-beds for under-16s (£25 a night) are available on request.
 Babysitting with Rocking Horse Nannies can be arranged, a week's notice is advised.